doamatto/vote-to-mute/README.md

 ## FAQ
 **Q: What permissions should the bot have?** The bot only needs `MANAGE_ROLES` (permission integer `268435456`).
 It needs:
-  - `MANAGE_ROLES`: to create a `Muted` role, if one doesn't already exist, that mutes the user across channels **Q: Is there a version of this bot already hosted?** I do not host a public bot, but do host on Uberspace the bot for [a friend's server.]()
+  - `MANAGE_ROLES`: to create a `Muted` role, if one doesn't already exist, that mutes the user across channels **Q: Is there a version of this bot already hosted?** I do not host a public bot, but some people do host instances for personal servers.